GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *Bill Gates*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts